Coping with anxiety

-Listen to Paul's story, below, and learn his tips on how to cope with anxiety.
+Listen to Paul's story below to learn his tips on coping with anxiety.

 - How does Paul's story make you feel?

 - Which of Paul's ideas could you try?
 Can you discuss his ideas with someone?

 - Paul mentioned making the bed every day.
 Why might a routine help when you're feeling anxious?

 - Connecting with others helped Paul feel better and focus on personal goals.
 How could personal goals help you cope?